 Professional or Organizational Development – individual professional artists and organizations may apply for grants of up to $1,500.

 Attending an application workshop will help applicants understand what is required for a competitive application.
-Though not required, new and prospective applicants are encouraged to attend one of these workshops.
+Though not required, new and prospective applicants are encouraged to schedule a virtual meeting with Grant Coordinator.

 Are you located in Wayne County?
 Click on this link for the Mini-grant Workshops being given by CultureSource as Region 10b Regrantor of MCACA Mini-grants